 E2 intends to use the former housing office to deliver a range of educational and community related services for young people and adults.
 We will roll-out a number of new services such as free computer sessions, after-school sessions and advice surgeries in partnership with De Montfort University (DMU) who share a vision to help local residents of Beaumont Leys in lifting themselves and their families out of poverty through education, advice and guidance.
 The Home Farm area in Beaumont Leys is one of the most disadvantaged parts of the city, which is why our charity and DMU are determined to make a difference and offer services that benefit local people.
 Local Ward Councillors have been crucial in helping to make this happen by ensuring that whoever moves into the former Home Farm Housing Office meets the needs of local young people and adults and brings a real benefit to the area.

-The Cooke e-Learning Foundation (E2) has been located in Beaumont Leys for over 15 years and our work throughout Leicester and Leicestershire has helped 1000s of people get to grips with technology as well as delivering over 10,000 hours of workshops and community related projects, many of which are focused on Beaumont Leys.
+Our charity has been based in Beaumont Leys for over 15 years and our work throughout Leicester and Leicestershire has helped 1000s of people get to grips with technology as well as delivering over 10,000 hours of workshops and community related projects, many of which are focused on Beaumont Leys.
 E2 was recently a delivery partner with Moneywise Plus, a £1.9 million EU/Lottery funded project, which started at the end of 2016 and will continue to 2019.
 Moneywise Plus helps participants move closer to employment with services designed to improve financial capability, digital skills and volunteering.